awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

         --graph-config-file "gconstruct-config.json" # We don't add --use-graphbolt true

     # Once the above job succeeds we run the below to convert the data to GraphBolt
+    # NOTE: Our metadata file name will be named 'my-graph.json'
     sagemaker/launch_graphbolt_convert.py \
         --graph-data-s3 "s3-uri-where-gspartition-data-will-be"
         --metadata-filename "my-graph.json" # Should be <graph-name>.json